bump-sh/docs/src/_help/continuous-integration/github-actions.md

 ### Deploy Documentation & Diff on Pull Requests

-This is the most common worklow that we [recommend using](https://help.bump.sh/continuous-integration#integrate-with-your-ci), which will create two steps in your automation flow: a validation & diff step on code reviews, followed by a deployment step on merged changes.
+This is the [recommend workflow](https://help.bump.sh/continuous-integration#integrate-with-your-ci), which will create two steps in your automation flow: a validation & diff step on code reviews, followed by a deployment step on merged changes.

 `.github/workflows/bump.yml`